-If pheromones are picked up by an animal of a different species, which is rare most are not detectable outside of the species that secreted it, the secretion will give that new animal quite a bit of information about the secreter.
+If pheromones are picked up by an animal of a different species, the secretion will give that new animal quite a bit of information about the secreter.
 Urine is a very obvious pheromone, and cats will be able to tell a dog’s urine from a human’s or a cat’s.
 However, if a dog was to stumble upon another dog’s marked area, they would be able to determine the sex of the other dog, it’s breed, as well as how long ago it had been there.

 Sex pheromones are very strong and will let members of the same species but of the opposite sex know that there is potential for breeding because a female is fertile.
 These types of secretions are often the ones that travel the farthest and attract the most animals or insects.
 Plants can also give off this pheromone when they are fertile to attract flying insects who will then, through the course of their own actions, spread the plant’s pollen.
 Popular pheromones include Pherlure, Nexus pheromones, and Athena Pheromones.